High School Informational Text Activities

 • Fill-in-the-Blank: Solidify essential details and chronology.

-• Short Answer: Encourage analysis, synthesis, and evaluation using a primary source excerpt.
+• Short Answer: Encourage analysis, synthesis, and empathy using a primary source excerpt.

 Answer Key included for easy assessment!